Legends of Valhalla: Thor

-Legends of Valhalla: Thor (Hetjur Valhallar - Þór), also known as Thor: Legend of the Magical Hammer, is a 2011 3D CGI animated comedy feature film co-produced by CAOZ, Ulysses and Magma Films.
-It is based on stories about Thor, the god of thunder from Norse mythology.
+Legends of Valhalla: Thor (Hetjur Valhallar - Þór), also known as Thor: Legend of the Magical Hammer, is a 2011 animated comedy film co-produced by CAOZ, Ulysses and Magma Films.
+It is an international co-production between Iceland, Germany and Ireland and is based on stories about Thor, the god of thunder from Norse mythology.
 The film is the first full-length animated film to be produced in Iceland.
-It was released on October 14, 2011 in Reykjavík.
+It was released on October 14, 2011, in Icelandic cinemas.

 The film was released on DVD in North America on March 19, 2013.

-Plot summary
+Plot

 The young blacksmith Thor lives happily with his single mother in a peaceful little village.
 The legend says he is the son of Odin, the King of the Gods.
 Therefore, the fellow villagers believe that the terrifying Giants will never attack them.
 But they are terribly mistaken.
 A Giant army crushes the village and takes the villagers to Hel, the Queen of the Underworld.
 Thor is knocked out and left behind.
 He sets out to save his friends with the hammer Crusher - who claims to be a magical weapon!